 The Richmond Ambulance Authority created the first EMS bike team east of the Mississippi in 1993.
 It was the second bike team created in the nation.
 Since then RAA has been training paramedics and EMTs as bike medics.

-Since 2008 the Richmond Ambulance Authority has been training paramedics and EMTs as bike medics.
 Our bike medic team will often work events where ambulances have trouble maneuvering such as concerts, festivals, and races like the 2015 UCI Road World Championships.
 Bike medics can respond to an emergency situation much more quickly in those situations.
-In order to become a bike medic, our staff must go through extensive training following International Police Mountain Bike Association (IPMBA) standards.
+Since 2008, in order to become a bike medic, our staff has been required to go through extensive training following International Police Mountain Bike Association (IPMBA) standards.
 IPMBA is considered the best and most complete training for public safety cyclists in the country.
 The training includes 32 hours of field testing and a written test.
 Our bike medics use professional grade police bikes equipped with mobile cardiac defibrillators, intubation kits, advanced life support drugs, and other medical supplies.
 Having bike medics is another unique way the Richmond Ambulance Authority is able to deliver world-class EMS care.

 Standbys and Community Event Requests

 The Richmond Ambulance Authority works with a variety of businesses and organizations to provide all of the necessary emergency medical services tailored specifically to your event.
 We have decades of experience and have covered all types of events including music festivals, sporting events, graduation ceremonies as well as a variety of community events.
 Special Event Coverage rates can vary based on the size and needs of each individual event.
 In some cases, an event may be classified as a community outreach initiative and RAA will provide its participation free of charge (at the discretion of RAA).